Chrissy Metz Before ‘This Is Us’: Actress Faced Health Scare And Depression

 “I’ve had women—average women, older women, teenagers—who say to me, “Your role and this show has changed my life.”
 That makes all the struggle, all the ramen noodles, all the times when I couldn’t pay my bills, all the times where I was like, “I can’t do this,” worth it.
 Sometimes I cry on the way to the set still.
 There is something that happens when you are grateful: You continue to keep receiving blessings.
 So I will always be grateful.”

 Blessings definitely continue to come to Chrissy.
-Not only has her hit show been renewed for two more seasons, she has become a positive role model for women everywhere.
+Not only has her hit show been renewed for two more seasons, but she has become a positive role model for women everywhere as well.
 Chrissy has also found love with This is Us cameraman Josh Stancil.

 Fans can continue to watch Chrissy as her journey as Kate continues on This is Us, Tuesday nights on NBC.